raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 --- no-print ---
 This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
-There is also a [physical computing for Scratch 1.4 project](https://projects.raspberrypi.org/en/projects/physical-computing-with-scratch14){:target="_blank"} where you can learn about programming LEDs, buzzers and button switches, and a [Python robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy){:target="_blank"}, both of which can be used with earlier Raspberry Pi models.
+There is also a [physical computing for Scratch 1.4 project](https://projects.raspberrypi.org/en/projects/physical-computing-with-scratch14){:target="_blank"} where you can learn about programming LEDs, buzzers, and button switches, and a [Python robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy){:target="_blank"}, both of which can be used with earlier Raspberry Pi models.
 --- /no-print ---

 --- print-only ---
 This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
-There is also a _physical computing for Scratch 1.4 project_ where you can learn about programming LEDs, buzzers and button switches, and a _Python robot buggy project_, both of which can be used with earlier Raspberry Pi models.
+There is also a _physical computing for Scratch 1.4 project_ where you can learn about programming LEDs, buzzers, and button switches, and a _Python robot buggy project_, both of which can be used with earlier Raspberry Pi models.
 --- /print-only ---

 ## Introduction

-In this project you will learn how to wire and control button motors as electronic outputs using a simple motor controller and a Raspberry Pi 4 running the latest version of Scratch.
+In this project you will learn how to wire and control button motors as electronic outputs, using a simple motor controller and a Raspberry Pi 4 running the latest version of Scratch.
 You will make a robot buggy and write different Scratch programs to control your robot buggy in different ways.

-This projects follows on from the **LEDs, buzzers and scratch games** _outputs_ and **Button switches, Scratch 3 and Raspberry Pi 4** _inputs_ physical computing project both using Scratch 3 and a Raspberry Pi 4.
+This projects follows on from the **LEDs, buzzers, and Scratch games** _outputs_ and **Button switches, Scratch 3, and Raspberry Pi 4** _inputs_ physical computing project, both using Scratch 3 and a Raspberry Pi 4.

 ### What you will make